JamieB92/portfolio-project-two/README.md

 * Shows null instead of 0 in previous score and final score.
     * The fix to this would be upon load create the local storage data.
-    * This would create the inputs needed to show a Value of 0 .
+    * I believe this would create the inputs needed to show a Value of 0.

 ### Fixed Bugs